 But does it burn belly fat?
 Unfortunately, it's impossible to target one particular area for fat loss, belly fat included.
 Instead, weight loss occurs evenly all over your body, including your belly.

-There's no magical wand that eliminates site-specific body fat, like belly fat.
-To see maximum reductions in belly fat you'll need to combine changes in your diet and exercise.
+Although jumping rope is helpful for weight loss, there's no magic wand that eliminates site-specific body fat such as belly fat.
+To see maximum reductions in belly fat, you'll need to combine exercise with changes in your diet.

 To lose fat, your body must burn more calories than you're consuming.
-To improve your diet, focus on eating more fruits and vegetables, leaner sources of protein like fish and chicken and consider tracking your calories.
+To improve your diet, focus on eating more fruits and vegetables, opt for leaner sources of protein like fish and chicken, and consider tracking your calories.

 Read more: Super Simple Ways to Master your Macros

 To lose fat, exercise helps break down stored fuels in the form of carbohydrates and body fat for energy.
-In terms of exercise, the American Council on Sports Medicine (ACSM) recommends 30 minutes of physical activity five days per week.
+In terms of exercise, the Health.gov recommends getting 150 minutes of moderate-intensity physical activity a week, which works out to about 30 minutes of physical activity five days per week.

 Adding the Jump Rope

-Incorporate the jump rope as a tool into your workouts.
+Incorporate the jump rope into your workouts as a tool.
 To start, add jumping rope before your weight training or cardio and aim for 100 total skips.
 This elevates your heart rate, loosens your joints, and conditions your ankles, knees and shins to the new exercise.

 Read more: The 3 Secrets to Losing Belly Fat